 Over the next few days, the infected person exhibits signs and symptoms of meningitis, such as fever, headache and stiff neck, before falling into a coma and eventually dying.

-However, given the fatality rate of this condition – only one person has ever survived – I don’t think it hurts to exercise some caution.
+However, given the fatality rate of this condition – only three people have ever survived – I don’t think it hurts to exercise some caution.

 While the best prevention is obviously to avoid swimming in any body of freshwater to begin with, I realize this is an unrealistic expectation.
 I do recommend avoiding shallow water that has been thoroughly heated by the sun, all the way down to the bottom.
 Amoebae are less likely to be found in deeper water where you can feel that the temperature at the bottom is cooler than the top.